 Questions - All 3.
-Please indicate your preference for the following: ☐ Option 1 - registration, microchipping and de-sexing by six months ☐ Option 2 - limited registration at three months; full registration on de-sexing ☐ Option 3 - registration at three months; onus on owner to advise when dog de-sexed Please provide reasons for your preference: Option 3 allows for a dog to be sterilised at an age agreed by the owner and their vet on the best age applicable to that dog, if it is to be de-sexed at all.
-I would never answer to Option 1 or 2 as they are promoting early sterilisation - again, how does this stop puppy farming?
-Questions - Veterinarians up om 1 July 2018 South Australian veterinarian practices will be responsible for dating a centralised dog registration database when a dog is de-sexed.
-This uld replace the need to issue a sterilisation certificate.
-4. Would you support this approach? ☐ Yes ☐ No ☑ Unsure Please provide reasons for your response:
+Please indicate your preference for the following: Option 1 - registration, microchipping and de-sexing by six months Option 2 - limited registration at three months; full registration on de-sexing Option 3 - registration at three months; onus on owner to advise when dog de-sexed Please provide reasons for your preference: Options 1 and 2 are promoting early sterilisation.
+Option 3 would allow for the dog to be sterilised at an age agreed by the owner and their vet on the best age applicable to that dog - if it is to be desexed at all.
+Questions - Veterinarians From 1 July 2018 South Australian veterinarian practices will be responsible for updating a centralised dog registration database when a dog is de-sexed.
+This would replace the need to issue a sterilisation certificate.
+4. Would you support this approach?
+Yes

+□ No□ Unsure Please provide reasons for your response: